Pac-Dessert1436/Mult-Add-Game/README.md

 ## Development

-This game was developed using the [vbPixelGameEngine](https://github.com/DualBrain/vbPixelGameEngine), a fantastic game engine created by the talented developer [@Dual Brain](https://github.com/DualBrain).
+This game was developed using the [vbPixelGameEngine](https://github.com/DualBrain/vbPixelGameEngine), a fantastic game engine created by the talented developer [@DualBrain](https://github.com/DualBrain).

 If you find this project interesting or have any suggestions, feel free to star it or leave a comment.
-Please also keep in touch with [@Dual Brain](https://github.com/Dual-Brain) for creating such a great tool that made this project possible!
+Please also keep in touch with [@DualBrain](https://github.com/Dual-Brain) for creating such a great tool that made this project possible!

 ## Contribution